Residence Life

 If I have questions once I'm settled in, who can answer them?

-Each resident is assigned to a Resident Assistant (RA) that will be able to answer any questions you may have.
-But you are more than welcome to visit the Student Housing office, which is conveniently located across from the South Residence Hall.
+Each resident is assigned a Resident Assistant (RA) who is available to answer any questions you may have.
+You are also welcome to visit the Student Housing Office, conveniently located across from South Residence Hall.

 When can I move into my room?
 Can I move in early?

-Check-in dates will be included in the confirmation letter Student cannot move on campus before the listed check-in date.
+Check-in dates will be included in the confirmation letter.
+Students are not permitted to move onto campus before the listed check-in date.

 When will I receive my housing assignment?

-New students who have been accepted for housing will receive their housing assignment information by July 1st for Fall and December 1st for Spring, which is prior to Orientation.
+New students who have been accepted for housing will receive their housing assignment information by July 1 for the Fall semester and December 1 for the Spring semester—prior to Orientation.